 Don’t be afraid to tell your guide that you like rollercoasters.
 It was a blast to get those butterflies at the end of the ride and I could tell the guide loved it, too.

 Swiss Museum of Transportation

 If you have the energy, head to the Swiss Museum of Transportation.
 From the train station, you can jump on public transportation buses and it’s an easy ride to the other side of the lake.
 This interactive museum is dedicating 2018 and 2019 to the aerospace industry.
 From flight simulators to a movie theater to planetariums, you could spend several hours here.
 They even have a Lindt Swiss Chocolate Adventure.
 If you know you’ll want more than 3 hours in the museum, skip the shopping in Old Town on Day 1 and head here instead.

 Beach Club at Art Deco Hotel Montana

 Talk about views.
-With sand between your toes, comfortable lounge chairs, and a view to die for, you will love this little bar.
+With sand between your toes, comfortable lounge chairs, and a view that’ll give you goosebumps, you will love this little bar.

 Fondue House Luzern:

 Fondue House Luzern was our favorite meal in this city!
 The server made us feel incredibly special and the fondue was divine.
 If you’ve never experienced fondue before, this is the place to do it.

 Get to bed a little earlier because you have an early start for Day 3!